Summary

 - aches and pains.

-If you experience any symptoms of a negative reaction to transfusion, let your health care team know immediately.
+If you experience any symptoms of a negative reaction to transfusion, let your healthcare team know immediately.

 Donating blood